Publikationen der RGK © DAI // Oliver Wagner

 Profile

-The editorial staff is responsible for the issuing of the RGK's various publications.
-These comprise its two journals, Germania and the Bericht der Römisch-Germanischen Kommission as well as a number of series treating different topics relating to the pre- and early history as well as provincial Roman archaeology in Europe.
-It also coordinates the dissemination of the commission's brochures and specialised books.
+The editorial office is responsible for the issuing of the RGK’s various publications.
+These comprise its two journals, Germania and the Bericht der Römisch-Germanischen Kommission as well as a number of publication series treating different topics relating provincial Roman archaeology in Europe.
+It also coordinates the dissemination of the RGK’s brochures and monographs.
 It furthermore is mandated with the advance of printed and digital publication concepts, and among others serves cross-institutional purposes in archaeological publishing by providing the RGK publication guidelines.

-The RGK's editorial team consists of several scientists, graphic designers, the editorial secretariat, and various assistants.
-They coordinate the individual stages of publication which comprises the call for manuscripts and the arrangement of peer reviewing processes, and furthermore scientific editing, the preparation of digital supplements and typesetting, as well as the supervision of the last production stages including the presentation of the final digital and printed products.
+The RGK’s editorial team consists of several researchers, graphic designers, the editorial secretariat, and various student and academic assistants.
+They coordinate the individual stages of publication which comprise the call for manuscripts and the peer reviewing process, the academic editing, the preparation of digital supplements and of typesetting, as well as the supervision of the last production stages including the presentation of the final digital and printed products.
 The RGK thus is committed to free access to scholarly and other matter via the internet and actively participates in the development of digital publishing concepts, e.g. for editions.
-It hence closely collaborates with the editorial staff at the DAI headquarters and the specialised information service for classical studies called Propylaeum.
-A rapid and wide dissemination of research accordingly is considered just as relevant to the RGK as the maintenance of high quality standards in the publishing process.
-The so-called commission of the RGK and two international journal advisory boards contribute to this.
+It hence closely collaborates with the editorial staff at the DAI headquarters and the Specialised Information Service Ancient Studies called Propylaeum.
+A rapid and wide dissemination of research accordingly is considered just as relevant as the maintenance of high quality standards in the publishing process.
+The Advisory Board of the RGK and two international journal advisory boards contribute to this.

 Contact